saurabh-yoti/dev-docs-sync/v9.0/digital-id-legacy/quick-start.md

 {% /tab %}
 {% /code %}

-**Yoti button**
+**Yoti QR button**

-In this example we use the modal button but please feel free to look at our other [button](/digital-id-legacy/createbutton) examples.
+You can add the Yoti QR button to your site using either the  JavaScript (JS) approach or the NPM module method.
+The JS method uses a script tag and global object, while the new approach lets you install the package via NPM and use imports.
+See below for both examples, and feel free to look at our other [button](/digital-id-legacy/createbutton) examples.

 {% code %}
 {% tab language="csharp" title="HTML" %}